Scotty's Castle Road Construction

 Scotty's Castle Road Closure

 The road from Scotty's Castle east to the park boundary will be closed to all traffic from February 10 to April 10, 2014.
 The Castle can be accessed from the south via CA-190 and Scotty's Castle Road; expect 30 minute delays.

-NOTICE: Scotty's Castle is open, however due to construction, crews will be working on Scotty's Castle Road through the end of December; expect delays of up to 30 minutes between Grapevine Ranger Station, and park boundary at NV-267 and on road to Mesquite Springs Campground.
+NOTICE: Scotty's Castle is open, however construction crews are doing work on Scotty's Castle Road.
+Expect delays of up to 30 minutes between Grapevine Ranger Station, and park boundary at NV-267 and on road to Mesquite Springs Campground.
+Caution is advised due to unpaved surfaces and sections of one-lane road.
+Between February 10 and April 10, 2014, the road from Scotty's Castle east to the park boundary at NV-267 will be closed.
+Scotty's Castle will remain open during this time, but will only be accessible from the south via CA-190 and Scotty's Castle Road.
 Please call 760-786-2392 for updated information.

 Hidden in the green oasis of Grapevine Canyon in far northern Death Valley, the Death Valley Ranch, or Scotty's Castle as it is more commonly known, is a window into the life and times of the Roaring '20s and Depression '30s.
 It was and is an engineer's dream home, a wealthy matron's vacation home and a man-of-mystery's hideout and getaway.